 With some of the best and most accessible beaches on the island, Porto Vecchio has become Corsica's number one tourist region.

 Arguably the most famous beach on the island, the beach at Palombaggia is one of Corsica's finest and therefore one of its most popular.
-It was recently voted France's number one beach in the Tripadvisor Travellers' Choice 2016 and as such it can be very crowded in peak season - and it's easy to see why.
+As it is so popular it can be very crowded in peak season - and it's easy to see why.
 An exquisite blend of fine white sand guarded by huge red granite rocks and fronted with gorgeous blue seas, and lined with beautiful pine trees.
 The access road may seem long and it can be crowded in high season, but at any other time of year is well worth a visit.

-Santa Giulia is another very popular beach and arguably the most photogenic of all the beaches in L'Extrême Sud, voted as France's eight best beach in the same Tripadvisor poll that awarded its neighbour, Palombaggia Beach, as the crowning beach in the country.
+Santa Giulia is another very popular beach and arguably the most photogenic of all the beaches in L'Extrême Sud.
 It sits in a magnificent horseshoe bay with its shallow and translucent water making it the perfect swimming spot for the little ones.
 Around 10-15 minutes drive from Porto Vecchio, the beach has two access roads.
 The first road via Bocca dell'Oro offers spectacular views as you ascend to the Golfe de Santa Giulia.
 This will bring you to the northern part of the bay which is usually less busy.
 The second road, a little further south on the N198, brings you to the central part of the beach with car parking available alongside the pine trees that back onto the beach.

 In contrast to Palombaggia it has pale yellow sand but it can be just as crowded as its more famous cousin.
 It has a good selection of shops and restaurants and it is also very popular with water sports enthusiasts.